← Tools

 • Form submissions — browsers encode form data automatically

-• Internationalisation — encode non-ASCII characters
+• Internationalisation — encode non-ASCII characters for safe transport

 Common Encoded Chars